pcebo/GaCD_CourseProject/README.md

 Coursera Getting and Cleaning Data Course Project Repository

+SOME COLES NOTES, FOR THE MARKER:
+A) My tidy data set is "wide" - i.e. has 180 rows.
+THIS IS CONFIRMED BY THE TA (and the tidy data set definition) to be tidy - tall or skinny are both ok.
+See the discussion in the forum for confirmation.

+B) I used all the variables with std or mean in it.
+THIS AGAIN IS CONFIRMED TO BE (ONE OF) THE CORRECT APPROACHES BY THE TA.

+C) My activity descriptions are the original descriptions, minus the "()".
+THIS IS CONFIRMED IN THE DISCUSSION FORUMS AS (ONE OF) THE CORRECT APPROACHES THAT SHOULD REVEIVE FULL MARKS.

+Thanks!
+Peter

 This README explains the necessary start conditions that must be present for the included R script to function as intended.
 Further, it explains what the script does and why the script does what it does - i.e. why it takes the steps it takes along the way to performing the prescribed analysis/work and ultimately creating a tidy data set.

 Please note the script itself also contains some comments throughout to help the reader navigate through it.